 “We heard someone say there are no knockouts.
 A knockout is absolutely allowed.
 If someone’s bleeding, the fight’s not going to stop.”

-Concluding on further rules and the fact twelve-ounce gloves will be used instead of ten, he stated: “(The California State Athletic Commission) approved the fight.
+Concluding further rules and the fact that twelve-ounce gloves will be used instead of ten, he stated: “(The California State Athletic Commission) approved the fight.

 “They will have a ref there.
-The ref will be overseeing the fight under are all normal fight professional rules with a few exceptions.
+The ref will be overseeing the fight under all usual fight professional rules with a few exceptions.